 Secret Compass have arranged team member discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.

-Although you will be provided with traditional Nenets jackets and boots for the expedition, you will need your own warm layers for travelling in and to wear during the festival.
+Although you will be provided with traditional Nenets jackets and boots for the majority of the expedition, you will need your own extreme cold weather clothing (see advice below) for travelling in and to wear during the festival.
 Please see the bottom of this kit list for extensive clothing advice and contact Secret Compass with any questions.

-1 x DOWN JACKET: Expedition quality – please see you kit recommendations doc.
+- 1 x DOWN JACKET: Expedition quality – please see your detailed kit information below.